r-eifler/IPEXCO-backend/README.md

 ## Platform Usage

-For instruction how to use the platform we refer to the [README](https://github.com/r-eifler/IPEXCO-frontend/blob/dev/README.md) of the front-end repository.
+For instruction on how to use the platform we refer to the [README](https://github.com/r-eifler/IPEXCO-frontend/blob/dev/README.md) of the front-end repository.